MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Starting address: Ensure that **10.0.4.0** is specified.
     - Subnet size: Ensure that **/23 (512 addresses)** is specified.

+    The subnet for Azure Container Apps requires an address space larger than 256.

 1. Select **Add**.

 1. Select **Review + create**.

 1. Once validation has passed, select **Create**.

-1. Wait for the deployment to complete.
+1. Wait for the deployment to complete, and then close the VNET1 page.

 #### Task 3: Configure Service Bus

 Complete the following steps to configure a Service Bus instance.

-1. Ensure that you have your Azure portal open in a browser window.

 1. On the top search bar of the Azure portal, in the Search textbox, enter **service bus**